Esther0212/ScrapBack/README.md

 </CustomBgColor>
 ```

+This keeps all screens visually consistent.

 ---

-## ✅ 5.
-Icon Management via Centralized Import
+## ✅ Use the Icons Component for All Icons

-Instead of importing individual icons on each page like:
+Instead of importing multiple icons on every screen like this:

 ```js
 import AntDesign from '@expo/vector-icons/AntDesign';
 import MaterialCommunityIcons from '@expo/vector-icons/MaterialCommunityIcons';
 ```

-✅ **Use the centralized icon handler** in `/components/Icons.js`:
+**Just use the shortcut:**

 ```js
 import { Icons } from "../components/Icons";